Jchase2/simple-pass-manager/README.md

 I'll probably keep adding features to this as time goes on.
 Any pull requests are welcomed.
 Planned features:

-* Make it POSIX compatible.
+* Make it (more) POSIX compatible.
 * GPG key creation (maybe).
-* Insert multiple lines of info, e.g a "block" of info.
+* Insert multiple lines of info at once, e.g a "block" of info.
-* List all sections / additional searching capabilities.
+* List all sections.
 * Make user input section when removing a line, only remove from that section.
 * Only prompt to overwrite encrypted file when specified, exiting, or opening a new file.
 * Alert user when no encrypted file is "loaded" into the program.